damazz/HQCA/README.md

 ## Introduction

-This python module is a compilation of tools for performing quantum chemistry simulations on near term quantum computers, with a focus on approaches which based in reduced density matrix (RDM) theories.
-These include simply variationally modifying the 2-RDM, utilizing properties of RDMs (like the N-representability conditions) or in specific RDM methods, and contracted quantum eigensolvers (CQE), such as the quantum anti-Hermitian Contracted Schroedinger Equation method (qACSE).

-While there is the potential for moderate simulations, say of 6-, 8- or 10- qubit simulations on local devices (with the exception of generating relevant tomographies), much larger simulations will require more memory and the program is not optimized for these sort of runs.
+This python module is a compilation of tools for performing quantum chemistry simulations on near term quantum computers, with a focus on approaches based in reduced density matrix (RDM) theories, namely the contracted quantum eigensolvers.
+The methods are aimed at circuit based implementations, and can be readily translated to work on a variety of real device architectures.
+While there is the potential for moderate simulations, say 8-10 qubit simulations on local devices (with the exception of generating relevant tomographies), much larger simulations will require more memory and the program is only loosely optimized.
 Instead HQCA is centered around practical calculations of smaller molecular systems at a higher accuracy, and as a tool for method development.
-The module utilizes [Qiskit](https://qiskit.org) for interacting with, constructing, and running quantum circuits through the IBMQ backends, which can be accessed at the [IBM Quantum Experience page](https://quantum-computing.ibm.com/).
-The views or content expressed here are solely of the authors and do not reflect on any policy or position of IBM or the IBM Q team.
+For instance, the code is written entirely in Python, and does not have many common quantum chemistry practices, including the use of spatial orbitals, universal adoption of symmetry adaptation, frozen core approximations, etc.  The module utilizes [Qiskit](https://qiskit.org) for interacting with, constructing, and running quantum circuits through the IBMQ backends, which can be accessed at the [IBM Quantum Experience page](https://quantum-computing.ibm.com/).

 ## Features and Overview

 The following features are included:
 - Implementation of the quantum-ACSE as a contracted quantum eigensolver (CQE), with classical and quantum solutions of the ACSE condition
-- Implentation of basic variational quantum eigensolvers (VQE)
+- Implementation of basic variational quantum eigensolvers (VQE), incldunig the ADAPT-VQE
-- Programmable ansatz
 - Different tomography schemes of reduced density matrices with options for traditional or clique based grouping options
 - Symmetry projection of measurement operators for local qubit measurements
-- Tapering of transformations to allow for qubit reduction schemes
+- Tapering of qubit symmetries to allow for qubit reduction schemes
 - Error mitigation techniques, mostly based in post processing RDMs
-- General tools for dealing with quantum operators, fermionic operators, transformations, and matrix representations
+- Simple toolkit for dealing with quantum operators, fermionic operators, transformations, and matrix representations

 ## Getting Started

-### Prerequisites
+### Installation
-python >= 3.7
-qiskit >= 0.17
-pyscf  >= 1.7.4

-Optionally:
+Package requires qiskit, pyscf, and networkx.
+For default installation, preferred method is to create a test environment, and run:

+    pip install .

+For installation that allows local updating, run:

+    pip install -e .

+Additional modules include:

-pytest, delayed_assert (running test suite) graph_tool >= 2.35  (conda installation recommended, needed for reduced tomography schemes) Maple 2021, with QuantumChemistry module
+pytest, delayed_assert (for running test suite) graph_tool (conda installation recommended, needed for tomography grouping schemes) Maple 2021 or greater, with QuantumChemistry module

-### Installing:
-Requires python3 and the above modules.
-Using the quantum computer should be set up by yourself through the IBM Quantum Experience and running the load_account command.

-qiskit-aer should be installed for access to the C++ qasm simulator, and ibmq-provider should be obtained for running results on the actual quantum computer. qiskit is inclusive of terra, aqua, and ibmq-provider, although the latter two are optional.

 ### Operators and QuantumStrings